UX

 • Providing a visual feedback:

-When users see an animated feedback triggered by click/tap action, they instantly know the action was accepted.
+When users see an animated feedback triggered by a click/tap action, they instantly know the action was accepted.
 Image credit: Ryan Duffy

 • Smoothing state transition and call attention to changes: